 How much does car insurance cost in South Dakota per month?

-Car insurance in South Dakota costs an average of $190 a month for a full coverage policy with limits of 100/300/100.
+The average cost of a full-coverage car insurance policy in South Dakota costs $190 monthly for coverage limits of 100/300/100.

 Coverage LevelAvg.
 Monthly Rates